 - 1 tbsp of fresh cilantro leaves chopped.

 - 1-2 tsp of dark sesame oil

 - In a large salad bowl, mix together the vinegar, sugar, soy sauce, ginger, 5 spice seasoning, garlic, toasted sesame seeds and red pepper flakes.

 - Add the chopped cucumbers, bok choy, carrots, red peppers, sliced water chestnuts, and cilantro.

 - Drizzle the sesame oil on top and toss.

-Bok Choy is a staple in Asian cooking.
+Bok Choy is a staple in Asian cooking and is one of the world’s healthiest foods.
 As a cruciferous vegetable, it’s a cancer fighter and is rich in beta-carotene.
 Beta-carotene helps prevent eye disease, particularly macular degeneration.
-As a healthy source of fiber, high in vitamins and minerals, it’s also a perfect vegetable to eat if you want to lose weight.
+It’s a healthy source of fiber that is high in vitamins and minerals including calcium which is important for older women to maintain bone density.

 I love to cook with baby Bok Choy because it’s so tender.
-Saute it on a stove with a little olive oil and use it as a side dish as I did with my Wild Salmon recipe.
+Saute it on a stove with a little olive oil and use it as a side dish as I did with my Wild Salmon with Bok Choy recipe.